-Customer service software is a tool that helps you manage all aspects of customer relations.
+An inbound call center software is a tool that helps you manage all aspects of customer relations.
 Also called CRM, or customer relationship management, it centralizes all your customers’ requests and information about them, such as purpose of the contact, date, contact details, history, etc.

-Customer service management software can be linked to various external channels such as a phone number, an email address, a form, a chat channel or your social media accounts.
+An inbound call center software can be linked to various external channels such as a phone number, an email address, a form, a chat channel or your social media accounts.
 When a person contacts you using one of these channels, the information is sent in real time to your customer support software.
 Your teams have access to the requests and are able to process them more efficiently.